After a very disappointing experience with Rocket Chinese, I had exceptionally low expectations for Rocket French.

 Thus, I recommend you use the mobile app over the mobile version of the site.
 If you ever want to use features like the benchmark test, just log on through your computer every once in a while.

-After having tried out lots of different resources for studying French online, I’m really impressed with Rocket French.
+After having tried out lots of different resources for studying French online, I think Rocket French is pretty good.